Designations Congruent with Things: A Correspondence In Two Parts

 Never again.

-Ten percent of people we pass are wearing your exact glasses.
+Ten percent of people we pass are wearing your glasses.

 You’re on the cover of Rolling Stone, did you know?
 I’ve never seen the picture before.
 It’s a black and white photo of you, standing right at the edge of a stage, your hair a mess, your tie uselessly loose, your eyes shut.
 You look indecent, and not like you’re singing about particle accelerators and OCD robots that lie to themselves about their true natures.
 I bought five copies and almost blew my cover doing it.